 We have compiled the following information for the benefit of your animals.
-Vaccinations are a sign of the times, and even though evidence has been mounting as to the very real adverse reactions to these vaccinations, their use seems to be growing instead of lessening.
-However, among a more educated or knowledgeable section of our society we are viewing the growing pressure to vaccinate for more and more potential threats, and the pressure to subject animals to constant booster vaccines as a real concern.
+Vaccinations are a sign of the times, and even though evidence has been mounting as to the very real potential for adverse reactions to many vaccinations, the number and frequency of vaccinations seems to be growing.
+However, among a more educated, or knowledgeable, section of our society we are viewing the growing pressure to vaccinate for more and more potential threats, and the pressure to subject animals to constant booster vaccines as a real concern.
 We recommend you view the video below.
 This vet is very passionate about what he views as a very serious issue.

 To make a decision on what is best for your animals you have to be educated, not with fear, but with facts.
 There is a very powerful influence in our society that pushes the use of vaccinations, and profits enormously from their use, and in addition, I might add, the resulting reactions.
 But because it is scary to "buck" the system, we can't fault people for being afraid.
 But we can educate you and help you to make the right decision for your beloved pet.

 Dr. Dee Blanco, D.V.M - "You take healthy animals and often very quickly after you vaccinate, you can see simple things like itching of the skin or excessive licking of the paws, sometimes even with no eruptions and licking of the air.
 We see a lot of epilepsy/seizure, often after a rabies vaccination.
 Or dogs or cats can become aggressive for several days.
 Frequently, you'll see urinary tract infections in cats, often within three months after their [annual] vaccination.
 If you step back, open your mind and heart, you'll start to see patterns of illness post-vaccination."